JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 By making your case _before_ your counter offer, you're reinforcing the fact that you will add significant value to the company in this role.
 The better your case, the more reasonable your counter offer will seem.

 This is the longest paragraph in the entire email because sometimes a wall of text can work in your favor.
-After one or two sentences, it's pretty obvious that this is a long list of compelling reasons that you're a good fit for the company.
+After one or two sentences, it should be pretty obvious that this is a long list of compelling reasons that you're a good fit for the company.
 It's one of the few times it's a _good_ thing if the recruiter doesn't read the entire paragraph.
-It's a long, dense paragraph specifically designed so the recruiter will eventually think, "Ok, I get it!
+This paragraph is specifically designed so the recruiter will eventually think, "Ok, I get it!
 You're the perfect candidate for this job! 🙄 What's it going to cost to bring you on board?"

 Don't go overboard here, but it's ok if this paragraph is a little long.
 Six or seven reasons that you're a good fit for the role should do it.